Venilale Tunnels – Venilale, East Timor - Atlas Obscura

 During the six months that it took Japan to gain control of the island, Japanese forces had to venture farther and farther inland, and Venilale became a Japanese stronghold.
 It was at this time that a set of tunnels was dug out to be used as shelters.

 The story may have ended here, but it didn’t.
 Fast-forward events to 1974, when the Frente Revolucionária de Timor-Leste Independente (commonly referred to as FRETILIN) was founded.
-East Timor was still Portuguese territory, and FRETILIN was a pro-independence movement whose members were freedom fighters that adopted the guerrilla warfare approach to gain independence for East Timor.
+East Timor was still Portuguese territory, and FRETILIN was a pro-independence movement whose members were freedom fighters who adopted the guerrilla warfare approach to gain independence for East Timor.
 In 1975, soon after East Timor gained independence from the Portuguese, Indonesian forces invaded it, and in their struggle against the Indonesian forces, FRETILIN fighters also used the Venilale tunnels as hideouts.
 The tunnels that were once a reminder of a long and bloody occupation became instrumental to the achievement of the country’s independence.

 On a side note, Timor-Leste and East Timor are synonymous, but Timor-Leste is the name used by Timorese people.
 Timor means East in Tetum, the local language, and Leste means East in Portuguese.
 Basically, whether you use the local or the English forms, the name is still “East-East.”